-- (5) In determining whether to conduct an ex parte hearing, an arbitrator must consider the relevant legal, contractual and other pertinent circumstances. - (6) A conciliator or arbitrator must be satisfied before proceeding ex parte that a party refusing or failing to attend the hearing has been given adequate notice of the time, place and purpose of the hearing. - (7) In the event of more than one conciliator or arbitrator acting as either a conciliator, mediator or arbitrator, the conciliator or arbitrator should afford each other a full opportunity to participate in the proceedings. - (8) Conciliators and arbitrators should not delegate their duty to intervene in any matter to any other person without prior notice to and the consent of the General Secretary of the Council.
+- (4) Agreements by the parties for the use of mechanical recording should be respected by arbitrators. - (5) In determining whether to conduct an ex parte hearing, an arbitrator must consider the relevant legal, contractual and other pertinent circumstances. - (6) A conciliator or arbitrator must be satisfied before proceeding ex parte that a party refusing or failing to attend the hearing has been given adequate notice of the time, place and purpose of the hearing. - (7) In the event of more than one conciliator or arbitrator acting as either a conciliator, mediator or arbitrator, the conciliator or arbitrator should afford each other a full opportunity to participate in the proceedings. - (8) Conciliators and arbitrators should not delegate their duty to intervene in any matter to any other person without prior notice to and the consent of the General Secretary of the Council.

-POST-HEARING
+5. POST-HEARING

-- (1) Arbitrators should not disclose a prospective award to either party prior to its simultaneous issuance to both parties. - (2) Arbitrators' awards should be definite, certain and as concise as possible. - (3) No clarification or interpretation of an award is permissible without the consent of both parties. - (4) Under agreements which permit or require clarification or interpretation of an award, arbitrators shall afford each party an opportunity to be heard.
+- Arbitrators should not disclose a prospective award to either party prior to its simultaneous issuance to both parties. - (2) Arbitrators' awards should be definite, certain and as concise as possible. - (3) No clarification or interpretation of an award is permissible without the consent of both parties. - (4) Under agreements which permit or require clarification or interpretation of an award, arbitrators shall afford each party an opportunity to be heard.

-CONFIDENTIALITY
+6. CONFIDENTIALITY